-Urgent Care for Students in College Park, New Carrollton, MD, Falls Church, and Vienna, VA.
+Urgent Care for Students in College Park, New Carrollton, MD and Falls Church.

 Parents raise their children hoping that when they release them into the world they do the right thing.
 They hope they gave their children the courage, wisdom, and intelligence to survive on their own in this world.
 Many go off to College, right out of high School, and begin life on their own.
 What many college students forget is proper health care, when they should go and where to go.
 Most students end up far away from the family doctor they have seen their whole lives and do not know how to re-establish a relationship with a healthcare provider.
 An Urgent Care may be able to provide supplemental care with any illnesses as well as provide annual check-ups for a healthy lifestyle.